 Have you heard of Search Engine Optimisation?
 It helps ensure people can find your information online.
 But what’s the point of making your information easy to find, if it’s too difficult to understand?
-Sense Making Optimisation a new concept in communication planning and practice, developed by Rosalind Moffitt of Inklecomms to maximise the understandability and accessibility […]
+Sense Making Optimisation is a new concept in communication planning and practice, providing a strategic, holistic approach to create information that’s easier to […]

 The Accessible Information Ladder is a free resource to help research, plan, create and test accessible information, and ensure none of your customers’ information accessibility needs are overlooked.